 Those who subscribe to a belief system that is both exclusive (meaning no one else is right aka not pluralistic) and spread through violence, must be converted from these beliefs or else they will have to be killed in battle.
 For people like this will only be stopped on a battlefield of some kind.
-In their thinking the world is either theirs or it is in the process of becoming thiers through violence and violence is the necessary path to their goals.
+In their thinking, the world is either theirs or it is in the process of becoming theirs through violence and violence is the necessary path to their goals.

-Obviously, this is not all Muslims but it is the thinking of ISIS and it is the thinking of those who are sympathetic to it.
+Obviously, this is NOT all Muslims but it is the thinking of ISIS and it is the thinking of those who are sympathetic to it.

-Never the less, Robertson’s comments still were wrong because the don’t faithfully communicate the entirety of the Christian ethos as revealed in the Biblical text.
+Never the less, Robertson’s comments still were wrong because they don’t faithfully communicate the entirety of the Christian ethos as revealed in the Biblical text.
 For while these Militants will not stop unless they are “Converted” from their beliefs about the violent spread of Islam, and while the Government has been given the responsibility to protect its People even through violence when necessary (Romans 13:1-4), the Bible NEVER juxtaposes Conversion and Death with regard to the work of Men.

 Not since Israel has there been a Biblical Theocracy.
 In fact, in these Last Days, this Time of the Gentiles (Romans 11:25), we who are Followers of the Way of the Cross are to live in this world but accept that we will never be apart of it (Romans 12:2).